Welcome to Livonia

 Livonia, Michigan, is a safe, well-planned community of 36 square miles in southeast Michigan.
 City boundaries are Inkster Road on the east, Eight Mile Road on the north, Eckles and Haggerty Roads on the west, and Joy Road on the south.

 Livonia enjoys a strategic location second-to-none in the region, with easy access to the I-96 and the I-275 expressways.
 Our main roads fan out in every direction providing convenient drive times across the metropolitan area.

-With a population a little below 100,000 in the 2010 Census, Livonia is listed as the third-largest city in Wayne County and the ninth-largest city in Michigan.
+With a population a little below 100,000 in the 2020 Census, Livonia is listed as the third-largest city in Wayne County and the eighth largest city in Michigan.

 State Equalized Value

 At $5.2 billion, Livonia has one of the highest totals of State Equalized Value in Michigan.
 At the same time, Livonia taxpayers pay the lowest overall tax rate among cities in Wayne County.

 Close-knit neighborhoods and strong community spirit have long been hallmarks of Livonia.
 The City’s motto proclaims "Families First," and Livonia has successfully maintained its friendly, hometown atmosphere while keeping a strong emphasis on public safety, parks and public services.
 Speaking of services, Livonia still runs a popular curbside leaf pick-up program every fall.

 Livonia is always among the safest cities in Michigan, based on FBI statistics.
 Over the years, Livonia has earned many other accolades:

 - Among the 25 Safest U.S. Cities (Reviews.com, 2019)

 - In the Top 100 Best Cities in which to Raise Kids in the country (National Council for Home Safety and Security, 2017)